ghga-de/nf-platypusindelcalling/docs/usage.md

 **1. Filtering Options:**

 Filtering is only applied into the samples without control!

+**BE CAREFULL** In order to apply below filtartions, annotations to the applied columns must be performed.

 - --filter_exac           : Filter or not by ExAC
 - --filter_evs            : Filter or not by EVS